-If a student's financial obligation is not met, the student will be notified to meet with the Director of Financial Aid to discuss their payment status.
-If the student does not bring their financial obligation current they will be informed of having 10 business days for payment to be received by First Institute or they may be withdrawn from the program.
+If a student's financial obligation is not met, the student will be notified to meet with the Executive Director to discuss their payment status.
+If the student does not deliver upon the terms discussed with the Executive Director, they may be dismissed from the program.

-If there is a balance due at graduation, the Certificate of

-Completion will be withheld until tuition is paid in full.
+If there is a balance due at graduation, the Certificate of Completion will be withheld until tuition is paid in full.
 If a balance is due 60 days after the last date of attendance, the account will be forwarded to an outside collection agency.